anantk2006/vytal/docs/source/api.rst

                               of the current fixation to be considered part of that fixation.
                               Default is 30 pixels.
    :type distance_threshold: float
-   :param time_threshold: Minimum duration (in seconds) for a group of gaze points to be
+   :param time_threshold_ms: Minimum duration (in milliseconds) for a group of gaze points to be
                           considered a fixation.
-Default is 1.5 seconds.
+Default is 1500 milliseconds.
-   :type time_threshold: float
+   :type time_threshold_ms: float

    :return: A list of detected fixations, where each fixation is represented as a tuple
             containing ((centroid_x, centroid_y), duration).